 If #2 and #3 are not true, please contact your organization's IT Administrator to continue.

-Please note: WorkOS is Anthropic’s provider for domain verification and SSO set up.
-More details can be found in Anthropic’s Subprocessor List at https://www.anthropic.com/subprocessors.
+Note: WorkOS is Anthropic's provider for domain verification and SSO setup.
+More details can be found in Anthropic's Subprocessor List.

 Verifying your Domain(s)